 Transwestern will perform, beginning September 7, 1999, a thorough clean-up of the Transwestern pipe segment (approximately 1850 feet) downstream of Transwestern’s PG&E meter station upstream of PG&E’s filter separator near PG&E’s Topock Compressor Station and will clean the PG&E filter separator;

-For the portion of Transwestern’s system upstream of the Golden Shores Selexol Plant, Transwestern will provide information to PG&E about PCB testing and the volume of liquids collected since the beginning of deliveries to PG&E at our interconnect (in 1992), including maps showing liquid collection points, a visual inspection of such sites; records of liquids removed and PCB concentrations, including reports to the EPA or other agencies, and if PG&E requests, the parties will co-operate in joint sampling in this part of their system (using the parties’ existing sampling protocol).
+For the relevant portion of Transwestern’s system upstream of the Golden Shores Selexol Plant, PG&E requests and Transwestern agrees to provide to PG&E information regarding liquid collection and PCB testing since the beginning of deliveries to PG&E at our interconnect (in 1992).
+Such information should include, to the extent it is available, maps showing liquid collection points, records of liquids removed and PCB concentrations, and any reports to the EPA or other agencies regarding PCBs.
+Site visits for PG&E personnel would also be arranged, upon request.
+PG&E and Transwestern shall agree on a protocol designed to safeguard the confidentiality of such information and limit its distribution.
+In addition, if PG&E requests, the parties will co-operate in joint sampling of the defined part of the Transwestern system (using the parties’ existing sampling protocol).

+In order facilitate the information sharing activities described above, it is suggested that Transwestern technical representatives meet with their PG&E counterparts in San Francisco the week following the anticipated outage.
+At that time Transwestern could also present the results of the outage activities.
+PG&E and Transwestern intend the documentary information to be provided within two weeks of the resumption of gas flow after the anticipated outage.

 In light of this understanding, we are prepared to leave flow levels at a maximum of 150 MMBtu/d until a further assessment of the situation two weeks after September 11, which is the expected date that the clean-up will be completed and gas flows resume.
 At that time, depending on test results, we may have to re-implement the flow levels in the August 5 letter.

 We appreciate your cooperation.
 However, I must note my concern about continuing PCB levels, well above 1 ppm, registered at Transwestern’s filter separator, which is at downstream end of the approximately 8-mile section of pipe that was “pigged” and cleaned in June.
 Either cleaning did not remove all PCBs or that section of pipe was re-contaminated after cleaning.
 We are very interested in seeing definitive steps in the short term to eliminate that section of pipe as a source of PCBs.